 He was a witness to Luther’s marriage.
 Cranach was more than an artist, dabbling in many business ventures.
 He was able to print Protestant works in his workshop and owned a pharmacy, for example.
 Although he produced many works with Protestant content, Cranach also produced traditional Roman Catholic messages in other art pieces.

 The role of art in the church is very important.
 Books can spell out the difficult details of theology.
-But the way an artist is able to communicate the message is as marvelous and relevant as an academic treatise.
+However the way an artist can communicate the message is as marvelous and relevant as an academic treatise.
 Being exposed to beautiful art, art that also teaches is a special blessing.
-I encourage y’all to go look at and enjoy the works of these two artists—men who created works that appealed to Protestants and Roman Catholics.
-Also, here is a question: who are some of your favorite religious artists or favorite pieces of Christian art?
+I encourage y’all to go look at and enjoy the works of these two artists–men who created works that appealed to Protestants and Roman Catholics.
+Also, here is a question: Who are some of your favorite religious artists or favorite pieces of Christian art?

 ~Nihil Sine Deo~